All Episodes

 So look for that.

-Hey, I wonder if uh there's any scientific studies that didn't need to happen because they could have just asked Scott.
+Hey, I wonder if there's any scientific studies that didn't need to happen because they could have just asked Scott.

 Oh, here's one.

-Now did any of you not know that would be the case?
+Now, did any of you not know that would be the case?

-No, every one of us knew in advance that that would be the case.
+Every one of us knew in advance that that would be the case.

-It uh apparently he flopped at the box office, and it was like the lowest opening for a Stephen King adaptation in 33 years.
+And it was like the lowest opening for a Stephen King adaptation in 33 years.

 Some say it's because he said bad things about Charlie Kirk.

-Ah, that might be part of it, might be part of it, but uh the funny thing is um I I don't believe, now I don't know this for sure, so don't sue me, Stephen King, but I don't believe that a 77-year-old Stephen King is writing the books himself, and I don't believe he's doing much work on the movie, so that means he had exactly one job.
+maybe part of it but the funny thing is um i i don't believe now i don't know this for sure so don't don't sue me stephen king But I don't believe that a 77-year-old Stephen King is writing the books himself.

-Well, what was his one job regarding the movie?
+What was his one job regarding the movie?

-All he had to do was not fuck It up.
+All he had to do was not fuck it up.

 The only thing he had to do is not destroy the entire franchise by saying something so stupid you can't believe it.